kuroneko1996/cyberlab/README.md

 ### In-game text
-To put text or an image on player's screen, append a message object (you can make one with `message.Message(text)`) to `game.message_queue`.
+To put text or an image on player's screen, simply make a message using Message(text).
-This list contains all the messages that the player can read at the moment.
-The message that the players sees is the last text element in the list.
-When he presses space, last message is removed from the list and the player sees next message.